 When someone is injured in a pedestrian accident and another party was at fault, they have a right to compensation in the form of damages.
-Compensatory damages may include not only actual monetary losses such as medical bills, lost wages, loss of earning capacity, and property damage, but also more intangible losses such as pain and suffering, psychological distress, diminished quality of life, disfigurement, and loss of consortium.
+Compensatory damages may include not only actual monetary losses such as medical bills, loss of earning capacity, and lost wages, but also more intangible losses such as pain and suffering, psychological distress, diminished quality of life, disfigurement, and loss of consortium.

 There are some rare cases in which an additional damage award known as punitive damages may be added on top of compensatory damages.
 This category of damages is there to “punish” the party responsible and discourage them and others from similar behavior in the future.
 To be awarded punitive damages, you must show clear and convincing evidence that the responsible party acted with malice or gross negligence.
 In Virginia, punitive damages are capped at $350,000 (§ 8.01-38.1).